codeoverflow-org/nodecg-io-docs/docs/contribute/contribute.md

 ```

 _Note:_ Watching all packages requires a lot of RAM.
-Instead you can watch just the packages you are actively working on e.g. `npm run watch -- --scope nodecg-io-twitch-chat --scope twitch-chat`.
+Instead, you can watch just the packages you are actively working on e.g. `npm run watch -- --scope nodecg-io-twitch-chat --scope twitch-chat`.
 This will just spawn a watch process for the twitch-chat sample and service and require way less memory.

 ## Run